Lockheed to buy Black Hawk maker Sikorsky for $9 billion

 | WASHINGTON

-WASHINGTON Lockheed Martin Corp said Monday it would buy Black Hawk maker Sikorsky Aircraft from United Technologies Corp for $9 billion, cementing Lockheed's dominance in weapons making.
+WASHINGTON Lockheed Martin Corp (LMT.N) said Monday it would buy Black Hawk maker Sikorsky Aircraft from United Technologies Corp (UTX.N) for $9 billion, cementing Lockheed's dominance in weapons making.

 Lockheed will also review the possible sale or spin off of $6 billion in other information technology and services businesses.